You can either write queries inside your JavaScript files with gql

 the document key.

-const { posts } = await firegraph.resolve(firestore, gql`
+const { posts } = await firegraph.resolve(

 query {